 How to Format a Flash Drive to FAT32/exFAT/EXT4 in Windows?
 Windows 10 doesn’t let you format external USB drives larger than 32GB to the FAT32 file system.
 The format utility dialog offers just NTFS, and exFAT file systems for USB drives larger than 32GB.
-Below are some tools that allows you to format your USB Flash Drive to the desire format, including those that are compatible with Apple’s macOS or Linux.
+Below are some tools that allow you to format your USB Flash Drive to the desired format, including those that are compatible with Apple’s macOS or Linux.

 FAT32 is an old file system, NTFS is better and faster.
 NTFS allows single file sizes larger than 2 GB which FAT32 doesn’t.
 NTFS also has encryption, better file compression than FAT32.
-The only drawback is compatibility with older operating system such as Windows 2000.
+The only drawback is compatibility with older operating systems such as Windows 2000.

 ↓ 01 – USB Disk Storage Format Tool

 USB flash drives hold everything from personal and medical information to music and pictures and even secure data, with the added advantage of being small and rugged enough for keychain duty.

 USB Disk Storage Format Tool utility allows you to quickly and thoroughly format virtually any USB flash drive with your choice of FAT, FAT32, exFAT, or NTFS partition types.
 Tested with thousands of flash drives (Compact Flash, CF Card II, Memory Stick Duo Pro, SDHC, SDXC, Thumb Drive, Pen Drive) of the following brands, SanDisk, Kingston, Transcend, Corsair, HP, Sony, Lexar, Imation, Toshiba, PNY, ADATA, Verbatim, LaCie, Panda, Seatech, SDKSK9, Silicon Power, IronKey, and HDE.